Nssenthilkumar/Memory-IQ-Game/README.md

 The player with the most matches at the end of the game is decared the winner.

 Implementation Algorithm:
-Step 1: Each emoji is given a code.
+1. Each emoji is given a code.
 Time counter is set on when game commences.
-Step 2: For each click on the card the emoji is set visible using mouse event.
+2. For each click on the card the emoji is set visible using mouse event.
-Step 3: The opened card emoji code is compared with consequent next opening emoji from another card.
+3. The opened card emoji code is compared with consequent next opening emoji from another card.
-Step 4: If both are same, card visibility is made true.
+4. If both are same, card visibility is made true.
 Static variable counter is incremented, which was initially 0.
-Step 5: Else card visibility is false.
+5. Else card visibility is false.
-Step 6: Game completes when counter variable becomes 8(totally 16 squares in our game).
+6. Game completes when counter variable becomes 8(totally 16 squares in our game).